VUnit/vunit/user_guide.md

 From `tb_example.vhd` a single test case named `lib.tb_example` is created.
-It is also possible to put multiple tests in a single test benche that are each run in individual simulations.
+It is also possible to put multiple tests in a single test bench that are each run in individual simulations.
 Putting multiple tests in the same test bench is a good way to share a common test environment.